Gracia Mendes Nasi: Jewish settlement in Tiberias

 A medal of Gracia Nasi the younger, likely made in 1558.
 With hebrew inscription גרציאה נשיא.

 In 1558, Doña Gracia was granted a long-term lease of Tiberias and its surrounding towns in the Galilee, modern day Israel (then part of Ottoman Syria), from Sultan Suleiman the Magnificent, in exchange for guaranteeing a substantial increase in the yearly tax revenues and 1000 gold cruzados per annum.
 Consequently, she obtained ruling authority over Tiberias, one of the Four Holy Cities in Judaism.
 Suleiman had recently conquered the Galilee some years earlier, but Tiberias was described as largely desolate.
-A Jewish community existed in the city Tiberias and Jewish fishing communities along the shores of the Sea of Gallilee before Gracia's lease, as well as a Talmudic Academy which Doña Gracia would lend financial support.
+A Jewish community already existed in the city of Tiberias, and there were Jewish fishing communities aling the shore of the Sea of Galilee, as well as a Talmudic academy which Gracia would lend financial support to.

-Gracia aimed to make Tiberias a safe haven for Jews fleeing persecution as well as a major center for Jewish life, trade, and learning.
-With the permission of the Ottoman sultan and help from her nephew Joseph Nasi, reconstruction began in the area's abandoned towns to make for settlement by Jewish refugees.
+Gracia aimed to make Tiberias a self-supporting safe haven for Jews fleeing persecution as well as a major center for Jewish life, trade, and learning.
+With the permission of the Ottoman sultan and help from her nephew Joseph Nasi, reconstruction began in the areas abandoned towns to make for settlement by Jewish refugees.
 The reconstruction efforts were recounted by Joseph Ha-Kohen in his chronicle of Jewish history The Vale of Tears (1564).
-Doña Gracia had a mansion built in Tiberias, and had made plans to settle there before her death in 1569.
+The move was especially popular in modern-day Italy, were Jews where facing severe persecution.
+The Jewish community of Cori near Naples raised funds to enable the community to emigrate on mass to Tiberias.
+Doña Gracia had a mansion built, and had made plans to settle in her semi-autonomous mini-state before her death in 1569.

-A Jewish traveler who visited Tiberias around this time mentions how Doña Gracia has supported the Jewish community there, and how after her death they were compelled to ask for donations elsewhere.
+A Jewish traveler who visited Tiberias around this time mentions how Doña Gracia had supported the Jewish community there, and how after her death they were compelled to ask for donations elsewhere.
 The venture has often been called an early attempt at a modern Zionist movement.
 Doña Gracia Mendes Nasi died in Istanbul in 1569.

-The Mendes Benveniste Family after the death of Doña Gracia
+The Mendes Benveniste family after the death of Doña Gracia

 After the death of her spouse in 1579, Gracia's daughter, Reyna, established her own printing business, one in Belvedere, near Constantinople, and another press in the Constantinople suburb of Kuruçeşme.
 She published at least fifteen books, including a tractate of the Talmud as well as several prayer books.
 She was the first Jewish woman to have established her own press rather than inheriting it, and the first woman printer and publisher in the Ottoman Empire.